🇦🇷

 Right 50%

-🔎 Why it matters: The framing gap is marked: left-wing media highlighted Milei's plummeting approval as the headline while right-wing media focused on international news and export opportunities, avoiding domestic political damage narratives.
+🔎 Why it matters: The framing gap is marked: left-wing media highlighted the plummeting approval of Milei as the headline, while right-wing media focused on international news and export opportunities, avoiding narratives of domestic political damage.

 Adorni's notary returns to court in real estate scandal

-The notary involved in the controversial property purchase by presidential spokesman Adorni unexpectedly returned to Comodoro Py court to expand his testimony.
-The case raises questions about the origin of funds used to buy an apartment.
+The notary involved in the controversial property purchase of presidential spokesperson Adorni unexpectedly returned to the Comodoro Py court to expand their testimony.
+The case raises questions about the origin of the funds used to purchase an apartment.

 Context: Manuel Adorni is Milei's presidential spokesperson.
-The scandal over funding sources for his apartment purchase has become a significant political liability, with questions about possible irregularities in the transaction.
+The scandal regarding the funding sources for the purchase of his apartment has become a major political liability, with questions regarding potential irregularities in the transaction.

 Left 75%